-A multistate partnership with income derived from its business activities must determine whether the income is business or nonbusiness income.
-After the partnership makes this determination, it will apply the apportionment factor calculated on Schedule I to identify the portion of the business income that is Montana source.
-The apportionment factor is the standard UDITPA (Uniform Division of Income for Tax Purposes Act) three-factor formula of property, payroll and sales.
+A multistate partnership with income derived from its business activities must determine whether the income is apportionable or nonapportionable.
+After the partnership makes this determination, it will apply the apportionment factor calculated on Schedule I to identify the portion of the apportionable income that is Montana source.
+The apportionment factor is the standard UDITPA (Uniform Division of Income for Tax Purposes Act) three-factor formula of property, payroll and receipts.

-When a partnership is engaged in business activities both inside and outside Montana, business income assignable to Montana has to be determined using the apportionment factor.
-Include only the partnership's own items of property, payroll and sales.
-Do not add in any property, payroll, or sales of another pass-through entity.
+When a partnership is engaged in business activities both inside and outside Montana, apportionable income assignable to Montana has to be determined using the apportionment factor.
+Include only the partnership's own items of property, payroll and receipts.
+Do not add in any property, payroll or receipts of another pass-through entity.

 The partnership must ask the department if it can determine the amount of income that it attributes to Montana on some basis other than the apportionment method.
 If the department allows the partnership to use an alternative method, the partnership will still need to complete and submit Schedule I. See Title 15, Ch.
-31, part 3, MCA; and Title 15, Ch.
-1, part 6, MCA for additional filing information.
+31, part 3, MCA, and Title 15, Ch.
+1, part 6, MCA, for additional filing information.

 To calculate each of the separate factors in the apportionment factor, use the following formula: column B divided by column A, multiplied by 100.
-Round out to at least the fourth decimal (example: 25.5555%).
+Round out to the fourth decimal (example: 25.5555%).